-- additional tracks, including express, crossover and turn-back tracks, at locations strategically identified to improve operational flexibility and capacity and enable more complex service patterns; and
+- Additional tracks, including crossover and turn-back tracks at locations strategically identified to improve operational flexibility and capacity and enable more complex service patterns; and

 It’s important to remember that BART was built 40 years ago, and was planned at a time when the Bay Area looked very different than it does today in terms of land use, travel patterns and demographics.
 As BART ridership builds and changes, the system will need new and/or replacement infrastructure in many locations anyway.
 BART believes that these projects should be planned with the BART Metro concept in mind, to allow flexibility in planning future BART services and operations.

 BART hopes that everyone would benefit from BART Metro.
 For BART riders in the Metro Core area, BART Metro could result in more frequent train service for these riders, especially in the off-peak periods.
-For BART riders in the Metro Commute area, BART Metro could result in the ability to operate express trains and faster train service to the major job centers in the urban core, and potentially more seats available on the commute trains.
+For BART riders in the Metro Commute area, BART Metro could result in the ability to operate faster trains and more convenient service to the major job centers in the urban core, and potentially make more seats available on the commute trains.

 Most regions with extensive rail systems and high ridership have evolved toward systems similar to the BART Metro concept, in which the longer distance trips are handled on trains that may run as express trains through some inner portions of the system, and the shorter urban core trips are handled on more frequent, higher-capacity services.
 On the New York City subway system, most major lines on the system have parallel express and local trains.
 On the commuter rail systems in the New York and Chicago areas, express trains are operated that skip many of the inner urban core stops, with frequent local trains serving the inner core stations.
 Most larger systems in Europe and Asia also have this type of service pattern.

-BART is just now beginning to study the BART Metro concept in 2012.
-Some BART Metro improvements could be started within 5 to 10 years, but it is likely that it may take 30 to 40 years to make all of the changes necessary to develop full BART Metro service.
+BART has only recently completed the first study of the BART Metro concept.
+Some BART Metro improvements will likely be started within 5 to 10 years, but it is likely that it may take 30 to 40 years to make all of the changes necessary to develop full BART Metro service.
 BART hopes to make some of the changes to allow improvements in the Metro Core area within the next 20 years, and within the Metro Commute area within the next 40 years.

 It is likely that BART would use a variety of funding sources to pay for the BART Metro improvements.
 MTC has ranked the BART Metro concept very highly in their update of the Regional Transportation Plan: Plan Bay Area.
 Thus, BART Metro may qualify for future regional discretionary funding, which is usually a combination of federal, state and regional funds.
+BART has already started to apply for some of these funds, and a few projects have been approved, such as improvements to the crossover at 24th Street Mission Station.
 In addition, each BART county has a transportation sales tax for transportation improvements.
 As these sales taxes are reauthorized, BART Metro projects could be included in the expenditure plans.
 Some BART Metro projects may also qualify for federal New Starts funding.
 It’s important to remember that BART has significant state-of-good-repair funding needs also, that are only about 50% funded over 30 years.
 BART needs to ensure that the first priority for funding is reinvesting in the state-of-good-repair needs for the basic system, but doing that reinvestment in smart ways that facilitates future BART Metro improvements.

 BART is planning an outreach process that offers information to the public and invites comment in a number of ways.
 BART has begun to have listening sessions with civic, business and community groups around the region about the future of BART.
 We are also soliciting comments from individual members of the public via this website.
 BART is distributing an electronic survey to riders who have responded to previous BART surveys.
 Later in the year, we will hold open houses in BART stations and other community locations throughout the system, to distribute information to riders about BART Metro and to take public input on ideas, including an interactive priority-setting exercise, which will also be available on the website.
 Our hope is that this process can be educational for everyone involved.